laymanmu/unitTest.js/README.md

 ### Usage:

-1. create a javascript object with some tests:
+1. create a javascript object with some tests (functions that begin with "test" will get called):
   ```javascript
   var ClientTest = {
     testUI: function() {